.png)

 This ensures that decisions are grounded in actual customer experience rather than internal guesswork.
 When feedback becomes usable, decisions become reliable.

-From reporting → to prevention
+The Shift: From reporting → to operational responsiveness

 For CX leaders, this is the operational model.

-Feedback only matters when it triggers action
+Feedback only creates value when it improves operational action and customer experience outcomes.

 Most CX systems are built to collect feedback.
 But modern CX requires more than collection.